 What Are the Side Effects?

 You might notice some redness, soreness, swelling, or itching on the back of your arm where you get the shot.
-Less common side effects include headache.
+Less common side effects include headaches.